Atarax

 If you or someone else may have overdosed on Atarax, do not delay seeking medical help.
 Call emergency services or go to the nearest emergency room immediately.

-It is important to provide as much information as possible about the medication taken, the dosage used, and the time of ingestion to the healthcare professionals assisting you.
+It is important to provide as much information as possible about the medication taken, the dosage used, and the time of ingestion.

-While waiting for medical assistance, do not induce vomiting unless specifically instructed to do so by a healthcare professional.
+While waiting for medical assistance, do not induce vomiting.

 Missed Doses